Yandex Cloud

 • scale_policy.fixed.size: Number of exec nodes for the fixed scaling policy.
 Currently, this is the only policy YTsaurus supports.

-• odin.checks_ttl: TTL of checks by Odin, an internal monitoring tool.
-Provide the value with measurement units: h for hours, m for minutes, and s for seconds.
+• odin.checks_ttl: Frequency of checks by Odin, an internal monitoring tool.
+Provide with units of measurement: h (hours), m (minutes), s (seconds).

 1. In the command line, navigate to the directory that contains the current Terraform configuration files defining the infrastructure.